dspinellis/athens-visitor-info/README.md

 * The [Benaki Museum](http://www.benaki.gr/).
 An eclectic collection of Greek art, near the Museum of Cycladic Art.
 Its roof restaurant is one of the nicest settings to have dinner in Athens.
 * The [Byzantine Museum](http://www.byzantinemuseum.gr/).
 The Byzantine Empire is the latest fashion in American and British history departments.
 The Byzantine Museum has a good collection, it is near the Museum of Cycladic Art and the Benaki Museum, and is housed on a fine example of byzantine architecture (contemporary).
 * [Museum of Popular Musical Instruments](http://www.greece-museums.com/museum/46/).
 This is in the old part of the city, and will give you an idea of traditional music styles and history.
+* [Herakleidon Museum: Science, Art, & Mathematics](https://herakleidon-art.gr/en-us/) You might be interested to see there the forty  prints of aurits Cornelis Escher (1898-1972).
+Verify that they will be on display when you visit, or see whether some other of its exhibitions interests you.

 ### Outside Athens